 Are you a Highly Sensitive Person (HSP)?
 Or married to a Highly Sensitive Person?
 Either way, you’re a lucky duck!
 Especially when you understand what being an HSP means.
 Certainly the more you know about High Sensitivity, the more ease you’ll have navigating unexpected challenges and enhancing unexpected joys.

 Don’t worry if you’re feeling frustrated or confused about your spouse’s High Sensitivity.
-Once you understand what it is, you’ll be able to identify and will also discover all the joys of being married to someone who is Highly Sensitive.
+Once you understand what it is, you’ll be able to identify it and discover all the joys of being married to someone who is highly Sensitive.

 What is a Highly Sensitive Person?

 An HSP’s nervous system is hardwired to process subtleties and notice details others often miss.

 Dr Elaine Aron literally wrote the book on HSPs.
 She and her husband have conducted extensive research since the 1990s.